Zeno crossovers in the entanglement speed of spin chains with noisy impurities: Entanglement Entropy as a probe of the Zeno crossover

-Both observations can be qualitatively explained with the quasi-particle picture for the entanglement entropy~\cite{Calabrese_2005,calabrese2016quantum}, which has been also successfully applied in the XX chain subject to global noise \cite{Cao_2019}.
-In our case, the impurity emits highly entangled quasi-particle pairs travelling in opposite directions which entangle any two spatial sites at which the pair arrives simultaneously; this gives the the usual linear growth in time of the entanglement entropy. \\

-In the thermodynamic limit the light cone that originates at the driven site will take an infinite time to reach the edge of the system, hence the EE of the block we are studying will increase unboundedly.
-For the purposes of numerics, we terminate the simulations when $t \sim (2L+1)/4$.
-The latter is the smallest time scale at which finite size effects start to appear.
+The dissipative impurity scatters quasi-particles from the Fermi-sea and generates entangled pairs from reflected and transmitted quasi-particles~\cite{ 10.21468/SciPostPhys.12.1.011, PhysRevB.102.100301}.
+These entangled quasi-particles travel in opposite directions and entangle any two spatial sites at which they arrive simultaneously; this leads to the usual linear growth in time~\cite{calabrese2016quantum, 10.21468/SciPostPhys.12.1.011, 10.21468/SciPostPhys.7.2.024} of the $S_{ent}(t)$ (see \fref{linear_ent}).
+In the thermodynamic limit the light cone that originates at the driven site will take an infinite time to reach the edge of the system, hence the $S_{ent}(t)$ of the bipartition we are studying will increase unboundedly.